essência

 - Format: Tasting menu, 5 or 7 courses with some dish choices at dinner

-- Price tier: €€€€ , budget for a full fine dining spend per head including wine pairing
+- Price tier: €€€€, budget for a full fine dining spend per head including wine pairing

-- Booking difficulty: Hard , reserve well in advance, particularly for Saturday dinner
+- Booking difficulty: Hard, reserve well in advance, particularly for Saturday dinner

 - Leading for: Celebrations, date nights, anniversary dinners, serious business lunches

-- Nearby: Central Budapest , pair with a stay from our Budapest hotels guide or an evening at a venue from our Budapest bars guide
+- Nearby: Central Budapest, pair with a stay from our Budapest hotels guide or an evening at a venue from our Budapest bars guide

 How It Fits the Budapest Fine Dining Picture

 Budapest has a cluster of serious restaurants worth considering before you commit.
 Stand and Babel both operate at a comparable level in terms of price and ambition.
 Costes was Budapest's first Michelin-starred restaurant and remains a benchmark for the city's fine dining tier.
 Salt and Arany Kaviár round out the upper end of the market with different emphases.
-What separates essência from most of its peers is the specificity of its cultural brief , the Portuguese-Hungarian intersection is not a marketing angle but the actual architecture of the menu , and the consistency of its guest experience as reflected in its review data.
+What separates essência from most of its peers is the specificity of its cultural brief, the Portuguese-Hungarian intersection is not a marketing angle but the actual architecture of the menu, the consistency of its guest experience as reflected in its review data.
 For diners visiting Hungary more broadly, the country's fine dining scene extends well beyond the capital: Platán Gourmet in Tata, Pajta in Őriszentpéter, 42 Restaurant in Esztergom, 67 Sigma in Székesfehérvár, A Konyhám Stúdió 365 in Fonyód, and Alkimista Kulináris Műhely in Szeged are all worth noting if you are building a wider itinerary.
 For everything else in the capital, see our full Budapest restaurants guide, our Budapest wineries guide, and our Budapest experiences guide.
 If you want international comparisons in the modern cuisine tier, De Librije in Zwolle and De Bokkedoorns in Overveen operate at a similar level of technical ambition.

 Hours